Choosing an internet connection

 You can use this tool to determine the minimum download speed you should look for.
 If you don’t know what your highest level of usage will be, look for service that provides at least 25 Mbps download speed.

 The service you purchase should be commercial, not home.
-Commercial services tend to guarantee uptime (availability of the network), make repair commitments, and have penalties if the service is not what was promised, all of which home services do not necessarily offer.
+Commercial services tend to guarantee uptime (availability of the network), make repair commitments, and have penalties if the service is not what was promised, which is not typically offered by home services.
 If you can find and afford fiber service, you should get it.
 Otherwise, get cable internet service.
 Other service tiers aren’t recommended for use in a campaign office.

-The WiFi router that comes with your internet service may not be secure and often doesn’t perform well.
-We recommend Google WiFi because it has great security, expanding the network to support more devices or area in an office is as easy as getting another device, and it’s relatively cheap.
+The WiFi router that comes from your internet service provider may not be secure and often doesn’t perform well.
+We recommend Google WiFi because it has great security/ With Google WiFi, expanding the network to support more devices or cover more area in an office is as easy as getting another WiFi point from them, and it’s relatively cheap.

 Use this set-up guide to get started with Google WiFi.
 We also recommend the Netgear Orbi Pro or Eero router.